Ben-Joan/Lee-Chatmen-Merchandise-Sales/README.md

 ## Recommendations 🛠️
-- **Inventory Management for Peak Seasons**
+   1. **Inventory Management for Peak Seasons**:
 Sales and orders peaked in **May** and **July**, suggesting a possible seasonal trend. **To avoid stockouts and lost sales**, ensure **adequate inventory** is available during these months to meet customers demand.

-- **Increasing Average Order Value (AOV)**
+   2. **Increasing Average Order Value (AOV)**:
 With an overall **AOV of $116 ($172 for international orders** — largely due to shipping charges and **$92 for domestic orders**), offering **bundle discounts or mix-and-match promotions** can encourage **higher-value purchases**.
 This strategy can also attract more international buyers, boosting global demand.

-- **Targeted Marketing & Customer Acquisition**
+   3. **Targeted Marketing & Customer Acquisition**:
 The **18-22 age group drives the most sales and orders**, making them an ideal target for personalized marketing campaigns to increase repeat purchases.
 Additionally, **expanding outreach to female customers** is recommended.
 If products cater mostly to men, marketing efforts should **position products as ideal gifts** for male family members, friends, or partners, encouraging referrals and purchases from female shoppers.

-- **Enhancing Customer Experience & Logistics**
+   4. **Enhancing Customer Experience & Logistics**:
 While **product delivery received the highest positive reviews**, it also accounted for **7% of negative feedback**, suggesting the need for **improved packaging and careful handling to minimize logistics-related complaints**.
 Additionally, **12% of neutral and 8% of negative reviews** were related to **customer experience**, indicating that while product quality and design are well-received, **enhancing service quality and overall user experience** is crucial for long-term customer satisfaction and retention.